GWC-DCMB/CapstoneProject/datasets/README.md

 Be sure to update the `filepath` variable for your specific dataset!
 You also may want to rename the `data` variable to something that's more descriptive for your dataset.

+If you pick a dataset that's not in our GitHub repo yet, ask your facilitator to add it to GitHub for you.

 ## Datasets

 **Goal**: Choose a dataset with enough interesting variables (number of columns) and a large sample size (number of rows).
 Think about what questions you could potentially answer and explore with the dataset.
 Pick a dataset that you find interesting and will be motivated to explore in depth.